RishabhRD/nvim-lsputils/README.md

 extensible with lua.
 This plugin focuses on making such LSP actions highly user friendly.

+## WARNING:
+Due to this pull request (https://github.com/neovim/neovim/pull/12655), the way to override default lsp behavior has changed and thus it is needed to use `vim.lsp.handlers` instead of `vim.lsp.callbacks`.

+Read the setup section for required changes required from user side.

+### Why not hide these details in plugin itself?
+It would be comfortable if these details are hidden in plugin itself.
+However, this limits the usecase of plugin and then it can't be used in the most flexible as it works currently.
+(For example: conditional loading of plugin with certain lsp-servers)

 ## Features

 - Floating popup for code actions